markPranav/GameSouls/README.md

 # GameSouls
-Project aimed to provide cloud saves functionality to all your games in one location i.e. with yourself in safe, secured confines of your drive account.
+Project aimed to provide cloud saves functionality to all your games in one location i.e. with yourself in safe, secured confines of your Gdrive account.